 Vesting decisions can be less of a concern with Safe Harbor 401(k)s.
 A Safe Harbor structure requires a minimum level of employer contributions in exchange for exemption from certain nondiscrimination testing.

 Another requirement under the Safe Harbor structure is that participants are immediately 100% invested in employer Safe Harbor contributions.
 The decision to undertake a Safe Harbor approach can be driven by the desire to maximize tax deferrals for highly compensated employees without the worries of correcting for failed test results.
-If you are interested in learning more about the Safe Harbor approach, or are looking for an alternative to a Safe Harbor plan, check out our Safe Harbor Resource Center.

 It’s become fairly common for employers to offer employees immediate vesting.
 According to a 2016 study, 47% of plans where Vanguard served as recordkeeper offered immediate vesting.
 Vanguard’s small business clients were even more likely to vest immediately, with 66% of plans making employer matching contributions immediately available to eligible participants.